Nanjie: Economy

 Nanjie collectivised its agricultural production and industry in 1986, a time when the rest of the country was doing the opposite, introducing market reforms put forward by former leader Deng Xiaoping.
-This followed a short four year stint of privatization under China's household responsibility system.
+This followed a short four-year stint of privatization under China's household responsibility system.
 The village has inspired a number of other villages in the country to re-collectivise.

 The village operates the Nanjie Village Group, which offers all villagers employment in its various workplaces.
 The group pays village residents 30% of their salary in cash, and puts the remaining 70% of their salary in public services.

 By 1990, Nanjie reported a gross domestic product of ¥47.00 million, which rose to over ¥103 million in 1991, ¥212.69 million in 1992, and ¥802.00 million in 1994.
-Over the next four years, the village's output nearly trebled to ¥1.8 billion.
+Over the next four years, the village's output nearly tripled to ¥1.8 billion.
 However, from 1998 to 2007, the village saw its gross domestic product fall over 20% down to just over ¥1.4 billion, and by 2007, the village's debt to GDP ratio exceeded 100%.

 Nanjie hosts a number of factories and flour mills, and produces a number of foodstuffs, such as instant noodles and beer.